dimashyshkin/selenium-python/README.md

-# Selenium WebDriver with Python for Beginners
+# Selenium WebDriver: Automation Testing with Python
 Learn Selenium WebDriver with Python for professional Selenium teDousting and automation.

 Code examples for "**[Selenium WebDriver with Python for beginners](https://www.udemy.com/course/selenium-webdriver-python-course/?referralCode=58A27F30D4182400844C)**" course on Udemy